cednieb/geo/README.md

 Contributions are welcome!
 A few guidelines:
 1. Open an issue to discuss large changes before implementing them.
 2. Follow existing code style and include tests for new features.
-3. Keep API additions small and focused.
-4. Run linters and tests locally before submitting a PR.
+3. Run tests locally before submitting a PR.

 Suggested labels:
 - bug
 - enhancement
 - docs
-- chore

 Support